 Form drawing, capturing the movement of line on paper, continues to advance in complexity, building on the work in first grade.
 The teacher chooses forms whose movements have an awakening tendency, supporting alertness and concentration, as well as those, which are a precursor to handwriting skills.
 The senses of movement and balance and a feeling for left and right are strengthened in this work.

-Weekly lessons in Spanish and German (continuing from Grade 1) build vocabulary and a growing repertoire of poems and songs.
+Weekly lessons in Spanish (continuing from Grade 1) build vocabulary and a growing repertoire of poems and songs.

 The study of fiber arts continues from Grade 1.
 Children learn to crochet by completing a pot holder, they begin to knit a vest and simple sewing projects are offered.